-For over a year now me and my friend have been meaning to go on the Shoreditch Street Art tour and finally a few weeks’ ago we managed to get a day and book in.
+For over a year now me and my friend have been meaning to go on the Shoreditch Street Art tour especially after it appearing on my London bucket list, and finally a few weeks’ ago we managed to get a day and book in.
 I took the Friday off work thinking London would be so much quieter than at a weekend and it really didn’t make much of a difference but it was nice to have a long weekend.
 Meeting at the goat statue outside Spitalfields Market by Liverpool Street Station a troop of about 20 or so of us eagerly awaited our tour guide for the afternoon, Dave.

 I didn’t really know what to expect from the tour other than the obvious street art that we’d see.
 Advertised at 3.5 hours it seemed a little long but the time absolutely flew by once we started out.
 Moving around the streets and alleyways in Shoreditch we had an absolute blast with Dave pointing out different artists and styles, and explaining the history behind them.
 I didn’t realize quite how much street art changed until Dave pointed out how recently some of the pieces had been painted and how some of them had changed even in the past few days since he was last there.